davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 Now the votes don't agree.
 But that's okay, we don't need the votes to agree.
-Remember earlier, when we said we could have every node obtain the same information, and then run the same deterministic algorithm on the same information on every node to come to the same result on every node?
-We can have nodes tell each other what they voted for, and in doing so end up with every node knowing what every node voted for:
+Remember earlier, when we wanted every node to obtain the same information, and then run the same deterministic algorithm on said information so they all come to the same conclusion?
+We can have every node tell every other node who they voted for:

 DIAGRAM

-Then the deterministic rule is "pick the value that received a majority of the votes."
+Once every node knows what the final votes were, they can each run the same deterministic rule to pick the winner: "pick the value that received a majority of the votes."

 DIAGRAM

----

-TODO the example below crosses wires in a way a reasonable person would find confusing.
-We shouldn't talk about a distributed variable, we should talk about proposing and accepting.
-If we can do that without having to explicitly define the programming interface for a consensus algorithm, all the better.

----

-Since the idea is so simple, here it is again, as pseudocode:
+As long as some value reaches a majority of votes, that value will be the one and only value every node picks as the winner.

+Here's the full algorithm, for reference:

 ```
 consensus {
   vote: Red | Blue; // this node's vote
-  peers: Node[]; // all nodes, including self
+  nodes: Node[]; // all nodes, including self

   init {
     vote := null // haven't voted yet
   }

-  // a caller wants to set the variable
+  // a caller wants to propose a value
-  set(value) {
+  propose(value) {
     nodes.all.send(proposal, value)
   }

   // received a proposal from another node
-  on received set(value) {
+  on received propose(value) {
     // accept the first proposal, ignore others
     if (vote == null) {
       vote := value
     }
   }

-  // a caller wants to read the final value
+  // a caller wants to read the final value.
+  // returns null if decision still in progress.
   get() {
     counts: map{ from proposal to int }
     foreach node in nodes {
       counts.add(node.get_current_value())
     }

+    // returns null if there is no majority yet
     return get_majority_proposal(counts)
   }